 How Solar Shields Your Roof

-Solar is still relatively new in Ohio, and because of this people are unsure how it will affect their property.
-Questions like “Is it safe on my roof?” and “Will it cause roofing issues?” are heard in places where solar is still emerging.
-Although the Ohio solar market is growing and solar awareness increases every day, questions like this are still common.
+Solar is still relatively new in Ohio and, because of this, people are unsure how it will impact their property.
+Questions like “Is it safe on my roof?” and “Will it cause roofing issues?” are heard frequently in places where solar is still emerging.
+Although the Ohio solar market is growing and solar awareness increases every day, questions like these are still common.
 The short answer to these questions is that solar is safe.
 However, solar is even better than just safe.
 Solar can actually increase the value of your property while protecting your roof and having virtually no impact on its structural integrity.

-Most monocrystalline solar panels, which are commonly used roof-mounted solar arrays, are typically warrantied for over 2.5 hailstones.
-This means it would need to be pouring baseball-sized hail or larger at least to damage the tempered glass panels.
-In addition to this, the common mounting systems are over 135 mph wind resistant.
-This means that the array is essentially storm proof, and much more resilient than the average shingle, or even metal roof.
+Most monocrystalline solar panels, which are commonly used in roof-mounted solar arrays, are typically warrantied for over 2.5 hailstones.
+This means that it would need to be pouring baseball-sized hail or larger to damage the tempered glass panels.
+In addition to this, the common mounting systems are resistant to winds over 135 mph.
+This means that the array is essentially storm proof and much more resilient than the average shingle, or even metal roof.
 In the event that there is tornado-type weather or an act of God (tree falling on the property), most homeowner’s insurance policies will cover any damage beyond the warranties.